andrew-ignacio/dotfiles/README.md

 configuration files

 # Neovim
-for noevim i am using the LunarVim "distro".
+for noevim i am using the AstroVIm "distro".

 # dwm, st and dmenu
 for suckless software i am using [Luke Smith](https://github.com/lukesmithxyz) config.